FAQ

 What type of worship can I expect?

 offer a variety of musical stylings -- from a praise band to organ and piano music.
+We offer both Sanctuary & Fellowship Hall worship services, alternating weekly.
+Our Fellowship Hall services are easy access with refreshments provided.

 WHAT WE BELIEVE